Paul Lynde: Struggles with alcohol

 Lynde struggled with alcoholism and had numerous run-ins with the law, including frequent arrests for public intoxication.
 Peter Marshall and Kaye Ballard confirmed that Lynde, when inebriated, became very cruel, sometimes violent, and would sometimes ridicule his friends.

-On July 18, 1965, Lynde was involved in an incident in which a friend, another actor, accidentally fell to his death from the window of their hotel room in San Francisco's Sir Francis Drake Hotel.
-Lynde and 24-year-old James "Bing" Davidson had been drinking for hours when Davidson, while "horsing around", according to an Associated Press report, slipped and fell eight stories.
+On July 18, 1965, Lynde was involved in an incident in which a friend, actor James "Bing" Davidson, accidentally fell to his death from the window of their hotel room in San Francisco's Sir Francis Drake Hotel.
+Lynde and 24-year-old Davidson had been drinking for hours when Davidson, while "horsing around", according to an Associated Press report, slipped and fell eight stories.

 In October 1977, Lynde was involved in an incident at his alma mater, Northwestern University, when he was the grand marshal for homecoming.
 At a fast food restaurant near the campus after the homecoming parade, he made racist remarks and gestures to black NU professor James P. Pitts.
 Lynde blamed his behavior on fatigue and inebriation.

 In January 1978, while in Salt Lake City to record a segment for the TV variety show Donny & Marie, Lynde was arrested outside a tavern and charged with interfering with a police officer.
 Lynde's vehicle had been broken into and his valuables stolen while he was inside the tavern.
-The arresting officer had been investigating a different car burglary and claimed Lynde kept insisting that he "attend to Lynde's complaint", instead.
+The arresting officer had been investigating a different car burglary and claimed Lynde kept insisting that he attend to Lynde's complaint instead.
 The complaint was later dropped.

 Determined to get his life back on track, Lynde became sober and drug-free in early 1980.